ncagle/DNS-over-HTTPS/HTTP3.md

 ## qlog

-qlog is a common QUIC logging format and it would be helpful if curl could be told to output qlogs for easier QUIC level debugging.
+qlog is a common QUIC logging format curl outputs them to the directory set in the `QLOGDIR` environment variable.